aa01912001/Stack_with_array_in_C/README.md

 # Stack_with_array_in_C
-Implement stack with interal array in C
+Implement stack with integral array in C